Nordic Council - Explained

 Nordic Council is an organization, formed in 1952 for promoting inter-parliamentary cooperation among the Nordic countries.
 It has 87 representatives from Denmark, Norway, Iceland, Finland, Sweden, the Faroe Islands, and Greenland.
 The representatives are Members of National Parliament and are nominated by the party groups.
 Sweden, Norway, Denmark, and Finland each have 20 members.
 Among them, two Danish representatives are from the Faroe Islands and two are from Greenland.
 Two representatives from Finland are from land.
 Seven representatives are from Iceland.
 Finland joined the council in 1955, the Faroe Islands and land joined in 1970 and Greenland in 1984.

-A Little More on What is the Nordic Council
+What does the Nordic Council Do?

 The council bodies consist of the Plenary, Presidiums, and Committee.
 The Plenary is the highest decision-making body and when the Plenary is not sitting, the Presidium has the equal power to make decisions.
 The council holds two annual meetings-ordinary sessions and the theme session.
 In the meetings, the members discuss issues related to the member countries except for national defense.